SumitKKumawat/Udacity---Flying-Car-Nanodegree/Project_02/writeup_template.md

 |   |       |  S   |      |   |

-For example to remove the `SOUTHEAST` point, notice that it is the 1,1 on the scheme above.
-So if in the `grid[x+1,y+1] = 1` is an obstacle OR if that position is out of the available map, I remove this action.

 And here's a lovely image of my results (ok this image has nothing to do with it, but it's a nice example of how to include images in your writeup!)
 ![Top Down View](./misc/high_up.png)